 19th C, pine, mineral pigments.
 “Kyungbur” technique design rare, as are natural mineral-colored paintings of animals indigenous to Tibet.
 36″ L, 17″ D, 33″ H

-Tibetans are not particular about how a piece of furniture is put together as in the high plateau that makes up most of Tibet, only softwood such as pine and other conifers are available as building material.
-As the people love colors, they paint their furniture with vivid colors and place the value of a piece in colorful paintings decorating their furniture.
+The construction of this cabinet shows influence from the Chinese.
+The top and side frame members have mortise-and-tenon construction, a traditional method popular in China.
+A recessed narrow waist in front has relief carving of angular T-fret or key-fret design, a motif signifying prosperity and one very popular in China.
+While this cabinet shows construction influence from China, Tibetans, however, are really not particular about how a piece of furniture is put together as in the high plateau that makes up most of Tibet, only softwood such as pine and fir is available as building material.
+As the people in this remote area love colors, they paint their furniture with vivid colors and place the value of a piece in colorful paintings decorating their furniture.
 Tibetan furniture is really ‘paintings on wood’.